Kidney tumor

 Terminology

-• Pure PEComa
+• Pure epithelioid PEComa of the kidney

 ICD coding

-• ICD-O: 8860/1 - Angiomyolipoma, epithelioid
+• ICD-O: 8860/1 - angiomyolipoma, epithelioid

 Epidemiology